 We were looking forward to see the Fountain of Neptune but unfortunately it is being restored at this time.
 For a small fee, it is however possible to see the restorers at work at fixed times on weekdays.
 No luck for us, since we were there during the week.
-We would have loved to admire this artwork, representing the four main rivers of the then-known continents dominated by Neptune.
+We would have loved to admire this artwork, created by one of ours: Flemish emigrant Giambologna (Jan van Bologna).
+It represents the four main rivers of the then-known continents dominated by Neptune and decorated with some rather naughty details.
 But we had to settle for the gift-wrapping.

 The most famous square in the city, located just a few steps from the fountain.
 It is surrounded by Palazzi, one of which is Palazzo del Podestà where you’ll find the tourist office.
 Unfortunately, the employees there didn’t really bother to help a tourist out.
 After taking a ticket and waiting in line, we were given another map and told to find all explanations on there. :-/